Revealing Choice Bracketing: Results

-We find that across the three experiments, 67-78\% of subjects are classified as narrow bracketers (Table \ref{tab:classification}).
-In contrast, 3\%, 10\%, and 28\% of subjects are classified as broad bracketers in the Risk, Social, and Shopping experiments respectively.
-However, almost no one was classified as a partial-narrow bracketer -- 6\%, 4\%, and 4\% in the Risk, Social, and Shopping experiments were so classified.
-This suggests that partial-narrow bracketing does not help explain many subjects' behavior beyond what can be explained by its two polar cases.
+Across the three experiments, we classify 67-78\% of subjects as narrow bracketers (Table \ref{tab:classification}).
+In contrast, 2\%, 10\%, and 27\% of subjects are classified as broad bracketers in the Risk, Social, and Shopping Experiments respectively.
+However, 7\%, 6\%, and 5\% were classified to one of the two partial-narrow bracketing models.
+After adjusting for predictive power, partial-narrow bracketing does not help explain very many subjects' behavior.

+To form confidence intervals, we assume that model of bracketing is multinomially distributed with fixed strike rate within each treatment.
+We calculate confidence intervals according to the \citet{Wilson1927} score.
+In all three treatments, the lower bound of the interval for narrow bracketers exceeds the upper bound of the intervals for all other models of bracketing.
+Most other intervals overlap, but there are significantly more broad bracketers than partial-narrow bracketers in the Shopping Experiment.

-\begin{result}Judging each model's fit by its predictive success, 67-78\% of subjects are classified as narrow bracketers, 3-28\% are classified as broad bracketers, and 4-6\% are classified as partial-narrow bracketers across the three experiments.
+\begin{result}Judging each model's fit by its predictive success, 67-78\% of subjects are classified as narrow bracketers, 2-27\% are classified as broad bracketers, and 5-7\% are classified as partial-narrow bracketers across the three experiments.

 \end{result}